monikamarr/ai201-project3-takemeter/README.md

 * Hot Take
 * Reaction

-The project compares a zero-shot large language model baseline against a fine-tuned DistilBERT classifier trained on a manually annotated dataset.
+The project compares a zero-shot large language model baseline against a fine-tuned DistilBERT classifier trained on a manually annotated dataset of NBA Reddit comments.

 ---

 # Community Choice and Reasoning

-I chose NBA Reddit communities because they contain a wide variety of basketball discussion styles.
-Some users provide detailed reasoning about roster construction, trades, coaching, and player performance, while others post bold opinions or emotional reactions.
+I chose NBA Reddit communities because they contain a wide variety of discussion styles.
+Users debate player rankings, analyze trades, discuss roster construction, react to breaking news, and share emotional responses to games.

-This diversity makes NBA Reddit a strong environment for studying different types of online discourse.
+This diversity makes NBA Reddit an ideal community for studying different forms of online discourse and building a classifier that can distinguish between analytical discussion, strong opinions, and emotional reactions.

-Data was collected from:
+Data was collected from NBA-related Reddit communities, including:

 * r/nba
 * NBA trade discussion communities
-* NBA news and discussion threads
+* NBA news discussion threads
-* Player discussion and highlight threads
+* Player highlight and debate threads

 ---